twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

   "author": "Todd Wolfson",
   "date": "2015-08-06T01:31:17-0500",
-  "keywords": "merge, conflict, git, rebase, historical", "summary": "A `git` workflow that minimizes merge conflicts" }
+  "keywords": "merge, conflict, git, rebase, historical", "summary": "An guide to my `git` workflow which minimizes merge conflicts."
+}

 // TODO: We might want to promote second paragraph to be first line hook